Is critical illness insurance worth it?

 The younger you are, the less you should pay, so it can be worth it to purchase insurance sooner.

 Some jobs are seen as higher risk and will increase your premiums.
+For example, a fire fighter would likely have higher premiums than an office worker.

 Having a clean bill of health with no serious health scares will reduce your premiums.
+A history of illness or pre-existing condition will likely make your insurance pricier.

 Choosing individual or joint cover will affect the cost of your policy.
+Usually a joint policy will be cheaper than two separate policies, but keep in mind that joint policies only pay out once.

 The three core conditions covered by all critical illness policies are cancer, stroke, and heart attack.
 Critical illness cover will allow you to claim your life insurance payout early if you are diagnosed with any of the serious conditions outlined in your policy.
 This allows you to put your life insurance towards covering your care and treatment as well as supporting your loved ones if they rely on your income.

-Kara Gammell Personal Finance Expert
+Kara Gammell Personal finance expert at MoneySuperMarket

 MoneySuperMarket has won the Feefo Platinum Trusted Service Award, an independent seal of excellence, which recognises businesses that consistently deliver a world-class customer experience.